 2. Getting reimbursed for telehealth

-The most common question asked by healthcare leaders is how to get reimbursed for telehealth services.
+The most common question healthcare leaders ask is how to get reimbursed for telehealth services.
 Reimbursement rates for telehealth services can vary by payor and whether you’re receiving payment from a private payor, Medicare, or a state Medicaid plan.

-Payment parity laws, which are legislated at both the state (Medicaid) and federal (Medicare) level, also can affect reimbursement rates.
+Payment parity laws, which are legislated at both the state (Medicaid) and federal (Medicare) levels, can affect reimbursement rates.
 The Centers for Medicare and Medicaid Services (CMS) has extended full telehealth payment parity for many provider services permanently, while others have been extended through the end of 2024.

 Pay parity laws